paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-325-cost-growth-unit-cost-reports-nunn-mccurdy.md

 <a id="section-4376"></a>
 ## § 4376.
 Breach of critical cost growth threshold: reassessment of program; presumption of program termination
-**(a) Reassessment of Program.—** If the program acquisition unit cost or procurement unit cost of a major defense acquisition program or designated subprogram (as determined by the Secretary under [section 4374 of this title](./chapter-325-cost-growth-unit-cost-reports-nunn-mccurdy.md#section-4374)) increases by a percentage equal to or greater than the critical cost growth threshold for the program or subprogram, the Secretary of Defense, after consultation with the Joint Requirements Oversight Council regarding program requirements, shall—
+**(a) Reassessment of Program.—** If the program acquisition unit cost or procurement unit cost of a major defense acquisition program or designated subprogram (as determined by the Secretary under [section 4374 of this title](./chapter-325-cost-growth-unit-cost-reports-nunn-mccurdy.md#section-4374)) increases by a percentage equal to or greater than the critical cost growth threshold for the program or subprogram, the Secretary of Defense shall—

 (1) determine the root cause or causes of the critical cost growth in accordance with applicable statutory requirements and Department of Defense policies, procedures, and guidance; and